 Financial transactions in BSE are done online through an electronic trading system.
 Market orders can be directly placed in BSE online, without the requirement of external specialists through direct market access.
-Due to the absence of such limit orders, focus is shifted from buyers/sellers to the total value of transactions in a day.
+Due to the absence of such limit orders, the focus is shifted from buyers/sellers to the total value of transactions in a day.

 Trading in the BSE share market has to be done through a brokerage agency, against a stipulated charge.
 However, direct investment access is given to certain preferential investors making large transactions in the BSE stock market.
 BOLT-Bombay Online trading platform is used by this stock exchange for efficient trading.

-Transactions made in BSE online are done through T+2 rolling settlement, wherein all transactions are processed within two days.
+Transactions made in BSE online are done through a T+2 rolling settlement, wherein all transactions are processed within two days.
 Securities and Exchange Board of India (SEBI) is responsible for the regulation of this stock exchange, continuously updating rules for its smooth operation.

 Listed companies enjoy the trust of all kinds of investors present in the market.
 It spreads market knowledge regarding a budding business, allowing individuals to carefully analyse the imminent condition of such companies and invest accordingly.

-Paid up capital for a business can only be raised effectively if a company is listed with a prevalent stock exchange in a country.
+Paid-up capital for a business can only be raised effectively if a company is listed with a prevalent stock exchange in a country.

-Market securities can be readily sold in a financial market if it is listed in Bombay Stock Exchange, thereby sufficing the liquidity needs of both businesses and individual investors.
+Market securities can be readily sold in a financial market if it is listed on Bombay Stock Exchange, thereby sufficing the liquidity needs of both businesses and individual investors.
 Funds to meet any requirement of a company can be obtained through the issuance of debt and equity securities, which investors purchase for the purpose of wealth creation.

 Securities purchased can be readily sold through the electronic trading settlement of BSE, thereby allowing investors to effectively encash their investment as and when the need arises.